Mariánské Lázně: History

 German settlers were called into this region by Bohemian rulers from the Přemyslid dynasty in the 12th century.

 Although the town itself is only about two hundred years old, the locality has been inhabited much longer.
 The first written record dates back to 1273, when there was a village of Úšovice.
 The springs first appear in a document dating from 1341 where they are called "the Auschowitzer springs" belonging to the Teplá Abbey.
 It was only through the efforts of Josef Nehr, the abbey's physician, who from 1779 until his death in 1820 worked hard to demonstrate the curative properties of the springs, that the waters began to be used for medicinal purposes.
 The place obtained its current name of Marienbad in 1808; became a watering-place in 1818, and received its charter as a town in 1868.

 By the early 20th century, approximately 1,000,000 bottles of mineral water were exported annually from Marienbad.
 The water from the Cross Spring (Kreuzquelle, Křížový pramen) was evaporated and the final product was sold as a laxative under the name of sal teplensis.
 The modern spa town was founded by the Teplá abbots, namely Karl Kaspar Reitenberger, who also bought some of the surrounding forests to protect them.
 The inhospitable marshland valley was changed into a park-like countryside with colonnades, neoclassical buildings and pavilions around the springs.

 The name Marienbad first appeared in 1786; since 1865 it has been a town.
 Then came a second period of growth, the town's Golden Era.
 Between 1870 and 1914 many new hotels, colonnades and other buildings were constructed or rebuilt from older houses.
 In 1872 the town got a railway connection with the town of Cheb and thus with the whole Austro-Hungarian Empire and the rest of Europe.

 The town soon became one of the top European spas, popular with notable figures and rulers who often returned there.
 At that time, about 20,000 visitors came every year.
 It was also a popular resort and vacation venue for European rabbis and their Hasidic followers, accommodating their needs with kosher restaurants, religious prayer services, etc.

 Marienbad remained a popular destination between World War I and World War II.
-After World War II, the ethnic German population of the town was forcibly expelled according to the Potsdam agreement, thereby emptying the town of the majority of its population.
+After World War II, the ethnic German population of the town was forcibly expelled according to the Potsdam Agreement, thereby emptying the town of the majority of its population.
 After the communist coup-d'état in 1948, it was sealed off from most of its foreign visitors.
-After the return of democracy in 1989 much effort was put into restoring the town into its original character.
-Today it is a spa town and a popular holiday resort thanks to its location among the green mountains of the Slavkovský les and the Český les, sport facilities (the town's first golf course was opened in 1905 by the British King Edward VII) and the proximity to other spa towns, such as Karlovy Vary (Karlsbad) or Františkovy Lázně (Franzensbad).
+After the return of democracy in 1989 much effort was put into restoring the town to its original character.
+Today it is a spa town and a popular holiday resort thanks to its location among the green mountains of the Slavkovský les and the Český les, sports facilities (the town's first golf course was opened in 1905 by the British King Edward VII) and the proximity to other spa towns, such as Karlovy Vary (Karlsbad) and Františkovy Lázně (Franzensbad).